cdl-geneseo/geneseo-dictionary/Z/Ziggy-Zaggy.md

 # Ziggy-Zaggy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Ziggy-Zaggy

 Created by  Unknown User (atr2), last modified by  Unknown User (mtr7) on Apr 29, 2015

 (slang)- Part of a chant some fraternities perform in celebration.-Russo, S-Z, 2010Obsolete.
 No one in our survey knew what this word meant, but this may be because it is specific to a fraternity.
 Romig, S-Z, 2015.